Stan-l-e-y/RemindMe/README.md

 # Bootstrapping RemindMe

-First,
+First:

-- clone the repo
+1. clone the repo
-- cd into the repo
+2. cd into the repo
-- install the dependancies
+3. install the dependancies

 ```bash
 cd RemindMe